Marks & Spencer

 The Prince’s Trust and Marks and Spencer (M&S) launched the first Marks and Start programme in July 2013, which saw jobs offered to all young people who passed each element of the programme.

 See for yourselves how the Make Your Mark programme transforms young lives.

 Since then, over 3,000 young people have gone through the scheme, with over 70% going into temporary jobs within M&S immediately after the programme.

-Make Your Mark takes this commitment to the next level with a commitment to support even more people by creating 1,400 places a year in a youth-focused programme.
+Marks and Start takes this commitment to the next level with a commitment to support even more people by creating 1,400 places a year in a youth-focused programme.
 The programme comprises the following elements:

 - Recruitment: The Prince’s Trust work with local referral partners to recruit applicants via criteria mutually-developed with M&S. Applications can be made directly to The Prince’s Trust, local referral partners or through employee referrals.